 - The change in water depth from outgoing tides can leave a vessel high and dry.
 Be sure to leave the boat’s stern in a sufficient amount of water to drive out at low tide.
 Without proper planning, you may be waiting for the tide to flow back in before heading home for the day.

-Anchoring the boat at a beach is a great experience to reach areas that few footprints are found.
+Anchoring boat off beach is a great experience to reach areas that few footprints are found.
 Exploring uninhabited places allows for tranquility and finding seaside treasures like unique shells, wildlife, and a serene environment to relax.
 Next time you think about jumping in the car, consider packing up the boat and heading off for a funfilled adventure without the crowds.
+However, most importantly make sure the vessel is equipped with a beach anchor for boat on the bow and stern.